Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Basic notions and tools

 To make both these powerful tools of analytic geometry available at the same time, we gave in our paper~\cite{Now-Sym} a definable, non-Archimedean adaptation of the canonical desingularization by blowing up (hypersurface case) due to Bierstone--Milman~\cite{BM}.
 It was carried out within a category of definable, strong analytic manifolds and maps, which is more flexible than that of affinoid varieties and maps.

-Note also that transformation to normal crossings and resolution of singularities by blowing up can be applied to geometrical and topological problems over non-locally compact fields via our closedness theorem (cf.~\cite[Theorem~1.3]{Now-APAL} and also~\cite{K-N,Now-Sel,Now-Sing}).
-This theorem holds true for all Hensel minimal structures on equicharacteristic zero fields $K$ which satisfy the following condition:
+Transformations to normal crossings and resolution of singularities by blowing up can be applied to various geometrical and topological problems over non-locally compact fields via our closedness theorem (cf.~\cite[Theorem~1.3]{Now-APAL} and also~\cite{K-N,Now-Sel,Now-Sing}).
+This theorem holds for all Hensel minimal structures on equicharacteristic zero fields $K$ which satisfy the following condition:

-Also observe that every finite definable open covering of a definable closed subset of $K^{n}$ has a finite open refinement that is a partition into clopen subsets, because the affine space $K^{n}$ (and actually every definable Hausdorff LC-space in a Hensel minimal structure) is definably ultraparacompact (cf.~\cite[Corollary~7.7]{Now-APAL}).
+Observe that every finite definable open covering of a definable closed subset of $K^{n}$ has a finite open refinement that is a partition into clopen subsets, because the affine space $K^{n}$ (and even every definable Hausdorff LC-space in a Hensel minimal structure) is definably ultraparacompact (cf.~\cite[Corollary~7.7]{Now-APAL}).